 Syllabus: The course will provide an in-depth introduction to the foundations of cryptography.
-The goal is to give students a taste of the main concepts, abstractions, algorithms, and techniques.
+The goal is to give students a taste of the main ideas, concepts, abstractions, algorithms, and techniques.
 The target audience is graduate students who wish to get acquainted with the magic of cryptography and consider doing research in it.
 Throughout, the course will alternate between the foundational viewpoint and the applied one.
 Here is a tentative list of topics, by week:

-- Week 1: Overview of cryptography; perfect encryption - Week 2: Hard problems; one way functions; hardness amplification - Week 3: Stream ciphers, computational indistinguishability, pseudorandom generators - Week 4: Pseudorandom generators from one-way functions; hard-core predicates - Week 5: Block ciphers; pseudorandom functions and permutations - Week 6: Message authentication codes; collision resistant hashing - Week 7: Digital signatures - Week 8: Symmetric encryption - Week 9: Trapdoor permutations; key exchange, public key infrastructure - Week 10: Public-key encryption: CPA, CCA - Week 11: Homomorphic and functional encryption, program obfuscation - Week 12: Commitment schemes; interactive proofs; Zero knowledge - Week 13: Secure distributed computation is mathematical maturity: The ability to read, understand, complete, and generate mathematical proofs.
+- Week 1: Overview of cryptography; perfect encryption - Week 2: Hard problems; one way functions; hardness amplification - Week 3: Stream ciphers; computational indistinguishability; pseudorandomness - Week 4: Pseudorandom generators from one-way functions; hard-core predicates - Week 5: Block ciphers; pseudorandom functions and permutations - Week 6: Symmetric encryption; Message authentication codes; Secure channels - Week 7: Collision resistant hashing; Digital signatures - Week 8: Trapdoor permutations; key exchange, public key infrastructure - Week 9: Public-key encryption: CPA, CCA - Week 10: Commitment schemes; interactive proofs; - Week 11: Zero knowledge proofs - Week 12: Secure distributed computation - Week 13: Homomorphic and functional encryption; Program obfuscation